 And… can I just ask why?

-Girls und Panzer would have you believe that the moment somebody leaves middle school they instantly devote themselves to a foreign culture and change their name to befit this new identity, only to revert back to a generic Japanese person the moment they start working or go to university.
+Girls und Panzer would have you believe that the moment somebody leaves middle school they instantly change their entire identity to match a foreign culture, only to revert back to a generic Japanese person the moment they start working or go to university.
 What Japanese parent would even want to have their children educated to be more Belgian or Bulgarian?
-It doesn’t add anything of value and only serves to detract from the enjoyment of the series for people who like to see a multicultural cast in their shows.
+It doesn’t add anything of value, serving only to detract from the enjoyment of an anime actually having a culturally diverse cast.
 And, I ask again, why even have this?

 While searching around for answers, I came upon articles comparing it to yellow-washing in live-action adaptations of shows like Attack on Titan and Fullmetal Alchemist.
 Movies where characters styled after European cultures are played by Japanese actors.
 Defenders pointed out that Japan is socially isolated and 98% of their population is Japanese; it’d be difficult for a Japanese production to cast multicultural actors and the target audience prefers to see fellow Japanese people in their movies anyway.